- Page 1

 One note: Unless copper cookware is used for decorative purposes only, I would suggest that you use copper-clad cookware or copper cookware that is lined.
 That will prevent discoloring of foods while taking advantage of copper's superior heat transfer benefits.

 I am trying to buy copper sheets to oil paint on.
 I have been getting scraps from plumbers but nobody knows where to buy it.
 Can you help?

-If that is not available, most Home Depots (and possibly Lowe's and others) carry coils of copper for flashing (about 18-inches wide).
+If that is not available, most Home Depot stores (and possibly Lowe's and others) carry coils of copper for flashing (about 18-inches wide).
 Larger sheets are usually available from a local building supply or roofing supply store.
 You may also contact a metal roofing contractor to determine his source of supply or, perhaps, obtain leftover material.

 Recently I purchased sheets of copper and would like to know what I can put on the copper to prevent it from turning green or looking like an old penny.
 Can you tell me what product I should use to protect my copper countertops as well as the copper sheet behind my range?